-Used by minors ages 16-17 to apply for a passport.
+Used by children ages 16-17 to apply for a passport.

 DS-82: Passport Renewal Application for Eligible Individuals

-Used exclusively by minors age 17 who have had a passport issued after their 16th birthday, that is over one year old, and can be submitted with the application.
+Used exclusively by children age 17 who have had a passport issued after their 16th birthday, that is over one year old, and can be submitted with the application.

 Please see Passport Fees for a listing of current passport fees and acceptable methods of payment.

 Submitting the Application

-Minors, ages 16 and 17, must apply in person at a passport agency or authorized passport acceptance facility. when using form DS-11.
-It is recommended that at least one parent appear in person with the minor.
+Children ages 16 and 17 must apply in person at a passport agency or authorized passport acceptance facility. when using form DS-11.
+It is recommended that at least one parent appear in person with the child.